History of Liverpool F.C. (1985–present)

 The history of Liverpool Football Club from 1985 to the present day covers the appointment of Kenny Dalglish as manager, the Hillsborough disaster, and the club's return to European competition in 1991.
 Throughout this period, the club played in the top tier of English football, which in 1992 became the Premier League.

-Dalglish was appointed as player-manager after Fagan resigned following the 1985 Heysel Stadium disaster, which resulted in Liverpool's indefinite ban from European competition.
+Dalglish was appointed as player-manager after Joe Fagan resigned following the 1985 Heysel Stadium disaster, which resulted in Liverpool's indefinite ban from European competition.
 Liverpool won a league and FA Cup double in Dalglish's first season, and won a further league title in 1987–88.
 The Hillsborough disaster, which occurred during an FA Cup semi-final against Nottingham Forest at Hillsborough Stadium in April 1989, resulted in the deaths of 97 of the club's supporters.
-After the disaster, Dalglish led the club to their eighteenth title, in 1989–90; he resigned in February 1991.
-The Taylor Report into the disaster recommended the end of standing terraces; to comply with its findings, Anfield was converted to an all-seater stadium during the early 1990s, which greatly reduced its capacity.
+After the disaster, Dalglish led the club to their eighteenth title in 1989–90; he resigned in February 1991.
+The Taylor Report into the Hillsborough disaster recommended the end of standing terraces; to comply with its findings, Anfield was converted to an all-seater stadium during the early 1990s, which greatly reduced its capacity.
 Dalglish's successor Graeme Souness won the FA Cup in his first full season.
 In the newly formed Premier League, he struggled to sustain the club's domestic successes and was replaced by Roy Evans midway through 1993–94.
 Liverpool improved to fourth the following season and won the League Cup.